-Let’s learn How to calculate the exponential value in Python.
+Let’s learn how to calculate the exponential value in Python.
+This knowledge can be valuable in various scientific, engineering, and mathematical applications.

 The easiest way to calculate the exponential value in Python is to use the exponentiation operator (**) double asterisk.